ssitu/ComfyUI_roop/README.md

 ## Usage

-Nodes can be found in the node menu under `image/postprocessing`:
+Nodes can be found in the node menu under 'roop`:

 |Node|Description|
 | --- | --- |